mdburke11/torchami/doc/install.rst

 2. Building:

 	An example cmake command is in the `compile.sh` script.
-Open the file in any editor, and change relevant file paths.
+Open the file in any editor, and change relevant file paths, in particular -DCMAKE_INSTALL_PREFIX=/path/to/install should be modified to your chosen install path.
 	Use a standard `CMake` procedure:

 			::

 			$ mkdir build install
 			$ cd build
 			$ sh ../compile.sh